synergycodes/overflow-ui/packages/website/tools/README.md

 Now all examples will be rendered without Shadow DOM.
 If the styles are still broken, it means they’re missing somewhere.
 If some classes start working as intended, it means the Shadow DOM styles were removing too much.

+#### How can I find out which styles the Shadow DOM is using?

+In the `static/css` directory, you have `accepted-paths.json` and `rejected-paths.json`.
+These lists are also available when you inspect the Shadow DOM elements—they are referenced in a meta tag at the top

-#### How to find the patter of missing styles in postcss?
+#### How to find the pattern of missing styles in postcss?

 1. Go to `packages/website/plugins/shadow-dom-css/postcss.ts`
 2. Add `console.log(inputFile)`
 3. Run `pnpm website clear` (removes cached styles in documentation)
 4. Run `pnpm website dev` (renders documentation with updated style)

-You will see all processed paths, you need to pick one missing and add it to `filesToExtractPatterns` at the bottom.
+You will see all processed paths, you need to pick one missing and add it to `filesToExtractPatterns` at the bottom or define that path manually in `filesToAdd` (note that not all files can be imported this way).